1950s Vistosi Oil Table Lamp

-Other versions: Most likely in other colours and sizes.
+Other versions: This 1950s Vistosi oil table lamp exists in all probability in other colours and sizes.
 Very rare table lamp.

 In 1956 Alessandro Pianon, a Venetian Architect, joined the company.
 Together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.

 The company has employed some very relevant designers such as Angelo Mangiarotti, Gae Aulenti.
 Peter Pelzel, Ettore Sottsass Jr., Adalberto Dal Lago.
 Vico Magistretti, Enrico Tronconi and so on.

 In 1989 Giancarlo Moretti, a businessman from Murano with a long experience in the glass sector with Vetrofond and Punto Luce, acquires the prestigious brand, giving birth to Vetreria Vistosi.
 In the 1990s the factory closed for a couple of years.
 It was reopened by Matteo Moretti, Giancarlo’s son, who relaunched the Vistosi brand.
 During the same period Vistosi acquired the brands Alox, G2 and Triade.
 Today, the company still produces the most beautiful lamps, some of them old classics.

 The sole survivor of the original founders, Luciano, born 24 February 1930, dedicated himself to research and glass sculpture until his death (in Venice) on 14 Mai 2010.

 Links (external links open in a new window)

 More info about the history of the Vistosi company can be found on their website: www.vistosi.com/company/history

 Luciano Vistosi in the Murano glass Museum